TristenBitter/jwt-pizza/CuriosityReport.md

 -------------------------------------------------------------------------------------------
 ### Definitions
-**<u>Cold Start</u>**:  A cold start is when a serverless function has to “wake up” before it can respond.
+***Cold Start***:  A cold start is when a serverless function has to “wake up” before it can respond.
 This happens when the platform needs to start a new instance of your code, which adds a small delay to the first request.

-<u>__V8 Isolates__</u>:  V8 isolates are lightweight, sandboxed environments used by Cloudflare Workers and Deno Deploy to run JavaScript.
+***V8 Isolates***:  V8 isolates are lightweight, sandboxed environments used by Cloudflare Workers and Deno Deploy to run JavaScript.
 They start almost instantly, which is why these platforms have very fast cold start times.

-<u>__MicroVMs__</u> (Firecracker):  AWS Lambda uses micro virtual machines (microVMs) built with Firecracker.
+***Micro-VMs***(Firecracker):  AWS Lambda uses micro virtual machines (microVMs) built with Firecracker.
 They are more secure and isolated but slower to start, which leads to longer cold starts compared to V8 isolates.

-<u>__Edge Computing__</u>: Edge computing means running your code on servers that are physically close to users around the world.
+***Edge Computing***: Edge computing means running your code on servers that are physically close to users around the world.
 This reduces latency and makes applications feel faster.

 -------------------------------------------------------------------------------------------
 ### Quick Comparison Table